turlucode/ros-docker-gui/README.md

 ## NVIDIA GPU
 > :pineapple: **Important:** Make sure your YAML configuration uses: [`gpu_driver: nvidia`]((examples/noetic_nvidia_custom.yaml#L15))

-For machines that are using NVIDIA graphics cards we need to have the [nvidia-container-toolkit].
+For machines that are using NVIDIA graphics cards we need to have the [nvidia-container-toolkit] installed.

 ### X11